 Grouping is probably one of the first tools that you’d learn in a graphic design class because it’s important to keep your work organized.
-Both your computer files and obviously the artboards in Adobe Illustrator that you’re working on.

 I can’t imagine moving around the objects on your logo one by one.
 Technically, you can select all objects and move, but grouping is just easier and ensure it looks the same.